Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Thanks to ptitSeb for box86 (https://github.com/ptitSeb/box86) \
 Thanks to JohnnyonFlame for gl4es and the the necessary packaging to allow this game to run on ArkOS. (https://github.com/JohnnyonFlame/gl4es/tree/sk_hacks)

+### Free Heroes of Might and Magic II (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
+Instructions: Just add the data and maps folders from your full version GOG Heroes of Might and Magic II directory or download the demo files from [here](https://archive.org/download/HeroesofMightandMagicIITheSuccessionWars_1020/h2demo.zip) to the ports/fheroes2 folder or just launch Fheroes2 from the ports menu in Emulationstation and it will download the demo files and install them automatically.
+Make sure to have wifi on for this to work! \
+Notes: Thanks to [Ihar Hubchyk](https://github.com/ihhub/fheroes2) for the Free Heroes of Might and Magic II engine that makes this possible.
+Also thanks to romadu for the porting work for the rk3326 platform.

 ### Half-Life 1 (RG351P/M Only)
 Instructions: Only works with the full version of Half life 1.